sandialabs/sibl/xyfigure/README.md

   * Instead of creating *separate* `.csv` files with `x,y` pairs, create only *one* `.csv` file and specify a non-default `"ycolumn"` value in the `.json` file for the cosine data.
 * Exercise:
   * For the above example, export only *one* `.csv` file with three columns of data, `time,sin(t),cos(2t)` and use `"ycolumn": 2` for the `cos(2t)`.
-  * See the [XYFigure dictionary](XYFigure_dictionary.md) for a description of `"ycolumn"`.
+  * See the [documentation](documentation.md) for a description of `"ycolumn"`.
   * Create the same output to verify both workflows produce the same result.
-* Scan through the keywords available in the [XYFigure dictionary](XYFigure_dictionary.md) documentation.
+* Scan through the keywords available in the [documentation](documentation.md).
-* Scan through the tests in the [test cases](test/README.md)
+* Scan through the tests in the [test cases](test/README.md).

 ## Getting Minimalistic

-Most of the keywords documented in the [XYFigure dictionary](XYFigure_dictionary.md) are *optional*.
+Most of the keywords documented in the [documentation](documentation.md) are *optional*.
 If the optional keywords are not specified, `xyfigure` selects sensible default values.
 Users override the default behaviour by specifying the optional keywords.

 Here is the sine and cosine example from above, as a minimal [json](../io/xyfigure_example/min_spec.json) file, without any optional keywords: